BlenderCN-Org/learning/readme.md

 • Look over CSS 3D transforms, in Links.txt.<br/>
 • See if I can add vehicles to ThreeJS game.<br/>
 • Base IP scanner on nslookup instead of BGP records, if going to do it.<br/>
+• Look into Python and see if I'd like it more than Node as a backend language, or to just use Node.<br/>

 <br/><strong>In Progress:</strong><br/>
 • ELO-FACEMASH.<br/>